aduffy70/gbs-tools/README.txt

                  header or quality lines
 doublecheckdups.py - Double check that a list of unique starting sequences is
                      really unique.
+removeemptysequences.py - Returns just records with non-zero length sequences
+                          from a fastq file.

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the